Pherang/simonGame/README.md

 Another new thing I learned was how to use the **\<audio\>** element.
 The fun with this one was figuring out how to get the sound for the buttons to play once they were already played.
 I tried things like setting the currentTime property of the audio file to 0 but that didn't seem to work.
 The only thing that seemed to work was to use the load() method of the audio element to reset and reload it.

+One small final thing I learned was how to get the pads to flash when played or pressed.
+This involved adding a class to the button element with a lighter colour, waiting about 500ms, and then removing that same class.